Chronic Lymphocytic Leukemia and Hairy-Cell Leukemia

 Splenomegaly is a common finding in CLL and typically progresses as the disease matures and becomes refractory to therapy.
 Hepatomegaly may present in 15% to 25% of patients and is usually mild and nontender.
 Because these cells circulate freely in the blood and are attracted to sites of inflammation, CLL cells are often found in biopsy specimens from almost any organ.
 It is important to recognize that in the vast majority of cases, the CLL is a bystander, not an instigator, and such findings rarely require anti-CLL therapy.

-A positive Coombs test is seen in as many as 30% of patients at some time during the disease course, although it is uncommon (< 5%) during early stages.
+A positive Coombs test is seen in as many as 30% of patients at some point during the disease course, although it is uncommon (< 5%) during early stages.
 Autoimmune phenomena are relatively frequent, with hemolytic anemia (lifetime risk, approximately 10% to 20%) and thrombocytopenia (lifetime risk, approximately 5% to 10%) occurring most commonly.
 Autoimmune neutropenia and other autoimmune sequelae are infrequent but more common than in the general population.

 Other laboratory findings